ddavid93/shadow-html-renderer/README.md

 ## 📄 License

-Free to use.
+MIT License - Free to use.

 ---

 ## 🙏 Acknowledgments

-This library was built to solve real-world challenges in rendering dynamic HTML content in Vue applications (Vue 2.7+ and Vue 3), specifically for rendering formatted documents like coupons and vouchers with proper style isolation and font loading.
+This library was built to solve real-world challenges in rendering dynamic HTML content in JavaScript applications, specifically for rendering formatted documents like coupons and vouchers with proper style isolation and font loading.

 ---

-**Built with ❤️ for Vue developers (Vue 2.7+ and Vue 3) who need powerful HTML rendering capabilities.**
+**Built with ❤️ for developers who need powerful, framework-agnostic HTML rendering capabilities.**